fabriceleal/Js2Php/peg/README.md

 A = B (operator A)*

 ... and treated accordingly.
-This method looked faster than the above in small samples.
+This latter method looked faster than the other in small samples.